 - Relationships are hard and painful and always end terribly.

-- There must be something seriously wrong with me because I am still single.
+- There must be something seriously wrong with me.
+Why else am I still single?

-Writing these beliefs down, and acknowledging them, takes you one step closer to moving beyond them.
+Seeing and acknowledging your beliefs takes you one step closer to moving beyond them.

 Now, what do we do with all of these old beliefs?
 First, we can recognize that they aren’t true.